esamattis/deno_karabiner/README.md

 in `~/.config/karabiner/karabiner.json`.
 It will not touch any other options.
 The changes will be in effect immediately if you have Karabiner running.

-If you want to try on a different file you can pass it as the second arg to `.writeToProfile()`.
+If you want to try it first on a different file you can pass it as the second arg to `.writeToProfile()`.

 ```tsx
 mods.writeToProfile("Default profile", "test.json");